Why a Structured GLP-1 Doctor Visit Report Matters

 A one‑page GLP‑1 report can be prepared in about 15 minutes and reduces clinician review time significantly, helping keep your visit focused on decisions. — Pepio GLP‑1 Symptom Report Guide

-Start with a complete dose history export.
+Start with a complete dose history compiled using Pepio’s free web tools and/or the free iOS app, which automatically saves doses, injection sites, and symptoms.
+If you need a file, copy entries into a spreadsheet or include a screenshot.
 Clinicians want exact dates, dose amounts, and notes on dose changes.
-An export shows missed or extra injections at a glance.
+A compiled history shows missed or extra injections at a glance.

 - Date and time of each injection